Tempestt Bledsoe: Career

 She also appeared in the Lifetime show Strong Medicine, and South of Nowhere.
-Her most recent credits include the role of Nina in the Oxygen Channel's original television movie Husband for Hire, Steven Bochco's Raising the Bar, and the role of Abby in the second season of Disney Channel's animated series The Replacements.
+Her most recent credits include the role of Nina in the Oxygen's original television movie Husband for Hire, Steven Bochco's Raising the Bar, and the role of Abby in the second season of Disney Channel's animated series The Replacements.
 She appeared on VH1's Celebrity Fit Club and NBC's Fear Factor.

 It was announced on December 1, 2010 that Bledsoe would return to TV, replacing Niecy Nash as the host of Clean House on Style Network.
 Her first episode aired on January 26, 2011.
 In 2012, Bledsoe was heard as the voice of Sheriff Hooper in the Laika animated film ParaNorman.

 From September 2012 to February 2013, she portrayed Marny in the NBC TV sitcom Guys with Kids.

 In 2014, Bledsoe appeared in the Instant Mom episode "Not Your Mother's Day" in which she reprised her role as Vanessa Huxtable.
 In July 2019 Bledsoe appeared in the Netflix show Family Reunion episode 10 "Remember When Our Boys Became Men?".